 When George Floyd called out for his Mama, mothers across the U.S. heard a call to arms; but Black mothers heard something tragically familiar.
 Hundreds of years of systemic racism and police violence mean that Black mothers worry their children may not come home every time they leave their sight.
 And the life or death crisis that Black people face starts in the womb.

 Mama begins as COVID-19 takes New York City, rendering hospitals even more dangerous for people of color.
 We first meet Natalie, a young mom to a three-year-old boy named Jasper, and eight months pregnant with her second son, Onyx.
 For weeks we follow a pregnant Natalie and her midwife, as she prepares for a home birth, a decision she made after being grossly mistreated in hospitals and by medical providers over the course of her life.
 While embedded with Natalie and her midwife, George Floyd is killed, and protests erupt throughout the country.
 This event forces Natalie, the daughter of an abusive NYPD detective, to relive the trauma that all Black mothers have to endure — seeing Black men and women who look like their own children senselessly killed over and over.
 As the story progresses, we meet Stacie and Danielle, two other Black mothers at different stages of motherhood and loss, as they prepare to send their sons into a world riddled by deep-rooted systemic racism and a pandemic — both of which are disproportionately killing Black people.
-Despite never meeting and raising families in
+Despite never meeting and raising families in different cities across the U.S., Natalie, Stacie, and Danielle are tied together by their experiences with racism and the challenges they face raising Black boys in America.

 For so long, newsrooms and studios have been reluctant to invest in stories about Black people — especially Black women.
-Having been told throughout our careers that stories of these women, and particularly their health, weren’t “relevant” to a wide enough audience by several outlets, we didn’t hesitate to pursue this film independently.
-Donning makeshift PPE paid for out of our own pocket, with a stripped down kit and a grueling sanitization routine, we asked these mothers and healthcare providers to let us tell their stories.
-As the pandemic continues to expose health inequities, and centuries of oppression, racism, and police brutality trigger civic unrest across the nation, we felt an obligation as journalists, filmmakers, and women to tell a side of this moment in history that few others would.
-Mama will not only lift the veil on racism and reveal the emotional pain and trauma that’s existed generationally within Black families for hundreds of years, but bring viewers into an intimate world, where they’ll witness emotionally raw moments and real turning points in our history that will likely never be repeated in our lifetimes.
+Having been told throughout our careers that the stories of these women, and particularly their health, weren’t “relevant” to a wide enough audience by several outlets, we didn’t hesitate to pursue this film independently.
+Donning makeshift PPE paid for out of our own pocket, a stripped down camera kit and a grueling sanitization routine, we asked these mothers and healthcare providers to let us tell their stories.
+As the pandemic continues to expose health inequities, and centuries of oppression, racism, and police brutality trigger civil unrest across the nation, we felt an obligation as journalists, filmmakers, and women to tell a side of this moment in history that few others would.
+Mama will not only lift the veil on racism and reveal the emotional pain and trauma that’s existed generationally within Black families for hundreds of years, but bring viewers into an intimate world, where they’ll witness emotionally raw moments and real turning points in our history that will likely never be repeated in our lifetime.

-Director Leila Barghouty
+Director Leila Barghouty and Brooke Workneh

 Leila Barghouty is a journalist and documentary filmmaker.
 She has produced documentaries for CNN, National Geographic, Netflix, and VICE.
-Her work focuses on abuses of power and bias in law enforcement, detention and military.
+Her work focuses on abuses of power and bias in law enforcement, detention, and the military.
 Leila regularly reports from Guantanamo Bay, Cuba, and serves as the investigative lead at the Open Policing Project, which conducts in-depth investigations into police bias and misconduct around the world.
 The Open Policing Project has been nominated for a Data Journalism Award, and several films Leila has worked on have received Emmy nominations or awards.
 Leila is a regular contributor to Bustle Magazine and The Outline covering race and women's health.

 PROMOTE THIS PROJECT